MicrosoftDocs/ATADocs/ATPDocs/sensor-settings.md

 1. In the Defender portal, select **Settings > Identities > Sensors**.
 1. Select the sensor, select **Delete**, and confirm your selection.

 If you're using a unified Defender for Endpoint and Defender for Identity sensor, this action doesn't remove the server from Defender for Endpoint.
-For more information, see TBD <!--link to MDE-->.
+For more information, see [Defender for Endpoint documentation](/microsoft-365/security/defender-endpoint/). <!--do we have a better link?-->

 ## Next steps